 - Clean purse

 - Library returns

 The possibilities are endless and will be unique to you and your family.
 But, please, don’t keep trudging along, trying to carry all those regular responsibilities in your head.
-Get them written down (or print out the list I use) and then just set your mind on “repeat” each week.
+Get them written down and then just set your mind on “repeat” each week.
 I promise that you (and your sanity) won’t regret it!